 Keep an eye on brake wear items during your regular maintenance inspections.
 If it appears unlikely that the vehicle will make it to the next inspection before the brakes are completely worn out, alert the owner.
-He'll then have the option to have the work done now or during a return visit at a later date.
+He'll then have the option to have the work done now or during a return visit.